subdirectory/subshell/.github/README.md

 In full duplex communication, both ends can send and receive data to the other end at the same time.

-Since both ends speak JSON-RPC, the browser 🌐 can invoke methods available on the Deno 🦕 side, and vice versa.
+Since both ends speak JSON RPC, the browser 🌐 can invoke methods available on the Deno 🦕 side, and vice versa.

 You might ask, when could the browser 🌐 become a server?
 And how is this useful?
-That is the fun part.
+That is covered in the next section.

 ### Remote signer bridge

 When Subshell starts, the api object is created from the Deno repl context.

-#### The problem
+#### The signing problem

-You can query on-chain data using `api.consts.*.*`, `api.query.*.*` etc.
+With an `api` object, you can query on-chain data using `api.consts.*.*`, `api.query.*.*` etc.

 But it becomes clumsy when you want to send transactions with `api.tx.*.*`, because `api` does not come with a default signer.